lsst-sqre/safir/docs/user-guide/database/pagination.rst

 #.
 How to apply the cursor to limit a SQL statement.
 #.
 How to invert a cursor (change it from going down the full list of results to going up the full list of results for previous links).

-In the general case, your application must define the cursor by creating a subclass of `~safir.database.PaginationCursor` and implementing its abstract methods.
+In the general case, your application must define the cursor by creating a subclass of `~PaginationCursor` and implementing its abstract methods.

-In the very common case that the API results are sorted first by some timestamp in descending order (most recent first) and then by an auto-increment unique key (most recently inserted row first), Safir provides `~safir.database.DatetimeIdCursor`, which is a generic cursor implementation that implements that ordering and keyset pagination policy.
+In the very common case that the API results are sorted first by some timestamp in descending order (most recent first) and then by an auto-increment unique key (most recently inserted row first), Safir provides `~DatetimeIdCursor`, which is a generic cursor implementation that implements that ordering and keyset pagination policy.
-In this case, you need only subclass `~safir.database.DatetimeIdCursor` and provide the SQLAlchemy ORM model columns that correspond to the timestamp and the unique key.
+In this case, you need only subclass `~DatetimeIdCursor` and provide the SQLAlchemy ORM model columns that correspond to the timestamp and the unique key.

 For example, if you are requesting paginated results from a table whose ORM model is named ``Job``, whose timestamp field is ``Job.creation_time``, and whose unique key is ``Job.id``, and using a Pydantic model named ``JobModel`` with the same field names, you can use the following cursor: